rust-lang/rust/src/doc/guide-ownership.md

 }
 ```

-As you can see, `struct`s can also have liftimes.
+As you can see, `struct`s can also have lifetimes.
 In a similar way to functions,

 ```{rust}
 struct Foo<'a> {